User Community Service Desk Downloads

 Event Handlers tab

-You can also perform the following actions on Event Handlers from the Admin Center:
+You can also perform the following actions on event handlers from the Admin Center:

 • Deactivate: Events are captured by EventHandler and stored to persistenceDir but are propagated by publishers only after activation.